 Dental Implants in Peru

 In the past, tooth loss meant the choice between two sub-optimal alternatives: an uncomfortable and problematic denture or damage to adjacent teeth to make a bridge.
 However, today’s advances in dental implant, bone grafting, and rehabilitation technologies and materials have made replacing teeth with lifelike restorations more accessible than ever.
 Dental implants are titanium screws inserted into the jawbone to support individual or linked porcelain crowns or hybrid prostheses.
 They allow the patient not only to replace missing teeth, but also arrest bone loss and recover and/or maintain his or her facial profile.

-Adrian Reviews Dental Implants at Smiles Peru
+Manuel Reviews All-on-Six Dental Implants at Smiles Peru

 Joey Reviews Smiles Peru

 Diagnosis and Dental Implant Treatment Planning with CBCT Technology

 The success of dental implants as a tooth restorative technique is directly related to proper patient evaluation and comprehensive treatment planning.
 Smiles Peru incorporates our in-house computerized tomographic three-dimensional imaging (CT Scan) system to improve dental implant planning and surgical execution.
 A 3D CT scan shows the clinician exact details on amount and density of bone in all planes.

 Together with computer software, a CT scan allows for the virtual placement of implants, helping the surgeon determine not only which size implants will work best for the individual case, but also exactly where and at what angle the implants should best be placed, while taking into account the final definitive restoration.
 The use of CT imaging, together with modern bone grafting techniques and implant technology has liberated patients with significant bone loss from being relegated to choosing between only dental bridges or removable dentures to replace missing teeth.